 Summary: Toshiba external hard drive is not accessible in Windows?
 Access to an external hard drive is denied by computer?
-Read this page and learn how to fix inaccessible Toshiba external hard drives and recover data from inaccessible external hard drives with iBoysoft Data Recovery.
+Read this page and learn how to fix inaccessible Toshiba external hard drives and recover lost data from inaccessible external hard drives with iBoysoft Data Recovery.

 Hi, I really need help with my Toshiba External Hard Drive!!!
 I have a lot of valuable, and irreplaceable files on there - I am a student and most of my work is on it because of transferring between college and home.
 Yesterday I tried to open some files from my hard drive on my home laptop - which is Windows 8, but my nightmare started!
 Even though my Toshiba 1 TB external hard drive is visible (icon), I could not access/open it.
 This pop-up message would say "E:\ is not accessible.
 Access is denied."
 How can I deal with this?
 I can't lose my data in it, help me please.

 When it comes to the external hard drive of Toshiba, people admire its powerful ability to store data.
 But sometimes, they will also be frustrated by the trouble above if the external hard drive is not accessible in Windows suddenly.
 In different situations, your drive becomes not accessible may because:

 "The file or directory is corrupted and unreadable".